01 of 10

 Saltwater Aquarium Setup in 10 Easy Steps

-Once you have planned what kind of saltwater aquarium you want and purchased everything needed to put it together, by following these 10 easy steps you can have your new marine aquarium set up and running in no time at all.
-Starting with Step 1, here's how to get the aquarium ready.
-One step at a time and your tank will be up and running in no time.Continue to 2 of 10 below.
+Once you have planned what kind of saltwater aquarium you want and purchased everything needed to put it together, follow these 10 steps to get your new marine aquarium running in a safe, orderly fashion.Continue to 2 of 10 below.

 02 of 10